identity-com/smart-contracts/AUDIT.md

 It is possible to ignore specific errors by whitelisting them in [audit-ci config.](./audit-ci.json).

 ## NPM audit whitelist
-Whenever you whitelist a specific advisory it is required to refer it here and justify the whitelisting.
+Whenever you whitelist a specific advisory it is required to refer it to here and justify the whitelisting.

 ### Advisories